top of page

 James Harkins, originally from the neigboring town of Meadowville, saw the potential in Burdale’s mining economy and opened the store to cater to the growing needs of miners and their families.
 Over the years, the store expanded to include a post office, a small tavern, and even a makeshift bank where local miners could deposit their wages.
 When the coal mine closed in the 1860s, business began to slow down, but Harkins & Sons managed to stay afloat by shifting its focus to selling goods for farming and other small industries that had begun to emerge in the area.

 The business was passed down through the Harkins family until 1912, when it closed its doors for good after being severely damaged by a fire.
 The site was later redeveloped into an oddity shop called The Spiral Staircase.
-Ironically, in 1964 The Spiral Staircase also burned down in a fire and the Burdale Historical Association Museum was built in it's place.
-Outside our front doors you can still see Colin Harkins and his children's initials carved into the slab of concrete that makes up the sidewalk.
+Ironically, in 1964 The Spiral Staircase also burned down in a fire and the Burdale Historical Association Museum was built in its place.
+Outside our front doors, you can still see Colin Harkins' and his children's initials carved into the sidewalk.

 McAllister & Finch Flour Mill (1842-1875)